-The family spreads out, desperate to find Eliza and Sarah’s horse.
-In the woods and fields, on the property, characters meet each other: Joe and Ted make up (“Copy Cat”); Sarah apologizes to Eliza (“Richer Am I”).
-And when Hank’s cow escapes from her pen, Eliza takes charge and discovers how helpful she can be.
-Returning home, the kids bond over chore time (“Holy Cow!”), before finding Sarah’s cat, dead.
-Eliza notices the cat has had kittens, and finds her own reason for staying on the farm.
+ACT TWO: Meanwhile Jo and Teddie break Morgan’s new lathe and blame each other.
+Their conflict crescendos into a heated argument between Mom and Dad (“No Dream of Mine”).
+Jesse runs in crying that their horse is missing – and so is Quinn.
+The family spreads out, desperate to find Quinn – and Jesse’s horse.
+In the woods and fields, characters meet each other: Jo and Teddie make up (“Copy Cat”); Jesse finds Quinn and apologizes (“Richer Am I”).
+Returning home, the kids bond over chore time (“Holy Cow!”), and then discover Jesse’s cat, dead.
+Quinn notices the cat gave birth to kittens, and in finding them, finds their own reason for staying on the farm.
 Mom and Dad realize that, amidst it all, they are getting what they need to create the art they want to make (“Happy If – Happy When”).
-The musical ends with a return to the present day, in which Eliza realizes that she has what she needs to move forward in her life (“Love Is”).
+The musical ends as the family reflects on their journey, and Quinn affirms that they have what they needs to move forward in life (“Love Is”).

 Where did the musical play?

 December 27, 28, 29, 30, 2018.
 Gene Frankel Theatre, 24 Bond Street, New York City.
 The LaMothe Gee Family performed five shows in this historic theatre.

 September 5, 12, 19, 2018.
 New York New Works Theatre Festival, The Acorn, Theatre Row, New York City.
 The LaMothe Gee Family performed a 25-minute version of the show as part of a showcase for investors and producers.